anoma/nspec/docs/node_architecture/engines/ticker_environment.juvix.md

 ## Overview

-There are only two messag tags:
-`Increment`, which increases the counter state of the ticker, and `Count`, which the ticker responds to with the current counter state.
+The sole data item of the ticker environment that deserves mention is the counter;
+we do not need timers, or mailbox state.

 ## Mailbox states

-The [[Ticker engine family|ticker]] does not rely on mailbox-relative state.

 ```juvix
 syntax alias TickerMailboxState := Unit;
 ```

+The [[Ticker engine family|ticker]] does not rely on mailbox-relative state.

 ## Local state

-The local state of the [[Ticker engine family|ticker]] is a counter, storing a non-negative interger value.

 ```juvix
 type TickerLocalState : Type := mkTickerLocalState {